rasmusab/officialcocktails/officialcocktails.com/content/cocktails/mimosa.md

 ![](/cocktail-images/mimosa.jpeg)

-## Directions for how to make a Mimosa
+## Directions for how to make the Mimosa

 1. Ensure champagne and orange juice are well chilled.
 2. Pour 7.5 cl of champagne into a Champagne flute.